bitcomplete/plz-cli/README.md

 ## Releasing a new version

-Make sure that the git repo is clean, and then run:
+Make sure that the git repo is clean and up to date with origin/main.
+Then run:

 ```
 make release